-1. Verify that the display reading at the controller is 0 ppm.
+1. Verify that the display reading at the controller is 0 %LEL for the combustible gas channel and 0 ppm for the hydrogen sulfide channel.

-If the display reading is not 0 ppm, set the zero reading as described in "Calibration" on page 18, then continue this procedure.
+If the display reading is not 0 %LEL for the combustible gas channel or 0 ppm for the hydrogen sulfide channel, set the zero reading as described in "Calibration, LEL Sensor" on page 19 or "Calibration, $H_2S$ Sensor" on page 20, then continue this procedure.

-- 2. Set a voltmeter to measure in the millivolt (mV) range. - 3.
-Open the housing door, then plug the voltmeter leads into the test points on the H_2S amplifier.
+2. Set a voltmeter to measure in the millivolt (mV) range.

+3. Open the housing door, then plug the voltmeter leads into the test points on the $H_2S$ amplifier.